irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/08-ggplot2-plotting-system-qplot/README.md

 ```

-Write R code to load the builtin "`mpg`" dataset, then plot a column of conditional histograms of "`hwy`" conditioned on "`drv`", using the ggplot2 plotting system.
+Write R code to load the builtin "`mpg`" dataset, then plot a column of conditional histograms of "`hwy`" conditioned on "`drv`", using "`qplot`" from the ggplot2 plotting system.
 ```r
 library(ggplot2)
 data(mpg)